-Two types of decision give a right to asylum and residence in Belgium:
+Two types of decisions give a right to asylum and residence in Belgium:

-- recognition of refugee status as defined by the Geneva Refugee Convention
+- recognition of the refugee status as defined in the Geneva Refugee Convention

-- granting of subsidiary protection status: if the applicant does not fulfil the conditions for recognition as a refugee, but is likely to suffer serious harm in case of a return to his country of origin.
+- granting of subsidiary protection status: if the applicant does not fulfil the conditions for recognition as a refugee, but still risks serious harm if (s)he returns to his/her country of origin.